IvanBashkirov/Ableton-Live-MIDI-Remote-Scripts/readme.md

 That's it!
 You should now be able to use the Pacer as discribed above.

-Please feel free to drop me a DM on twitter if you have any questions @ivanibash
+Please feel free to [drop me a DM](https://twitter.com/ivanibash) if you have any questions.